nasa/astrobee/localization/readme.md

 Finally, the ros_graph_localizer and ros_graph_vio packages wrap each of these object with ROS for live or offline usage with ROS message types, and the ros_pose_extrapolator performs extrapolation of localization poses using relative odometry and interpolated IMU data.
-TODO(rsoussan): Add images to help explain these ideas.

 \subpage camera